gorda/istio.io/content/en/blog/2019/introducing-istioctl-analyze/index.md

 To get started with it in just minutes, head over to the [documentation](/docs/ops/diagnostic-tools/istioctl-analyze/).

-## Designed to be approachable for novice users
+## Designed to be approachable for novice users{#designed-to-be-approachable-for-novice-users}

 One of the key design goals that we followed for this feature is to make it extremely approachable.
 This is achieved by making the command useful without having to pass any required complex parameters.